Noh-Varr: Marvel NOW!

 Rededicating himself to heroism, Noh-Varr sets his sights on rebuilding the Kree empire, offering his services to the Inhuman Royal Family.
 He takes them to the ruins of Hala, predicting that investigating the origins of the Inhuman species may provide a way for them to survive following the destruction of the Terrigen Mist.
 During their quest, the team are attacked by Ronan the Accuser who uses his advanced technology to create a psychic projection of Hawkeye, who berates Noh-Varr for throwing their love away for Oubilette, a girl who never existed.
 He apologises to her and admits that he did not trust his own heart enough to believe that she really wanted to be with him.
 When she further insults him, Noh realises that he has been trapped by Ronan and uses his own technology to escape.
 Noh-Varr stays with the Inhumans and is nearly killed by a Progenitor but is able to heal thanks to his cockroach-infused DNA and remains with the Royal Family in Artican, their new base located on the Moon.

-Noh-Varr later joined the Guardians of the Galaxy.
-He's in a relationship with fellow Guardian Hercules.
+Noh-Varr later joins the Guardians of the Galaxy.
+He is in a relationship with fellow Guardian Hercules.

 In the aftermath of the "Empyre" storyline, Noh-Varr represents the Kree when Super-Skrull meets with Nova and the representatives of the Badoon, the Kymellians, the Zn'rx, the Shi'ar, the Spartaxians, the Chitauri, and an alien from the planet Silnius.
-When No-Varr heads to the restroom, he finds Emperor Stote of Zn'rx dying on the ground mentioning about a shapeshifter.
-The Skrull Subaltern Val-Korr accuses him of murder causing Noh-Varr to act in self-defense.
-Super-Skrull brings up Noh-Varr's actions to the rest of the Galactic Council as Nova calls in the Guardians of the Galaxy to investigate Emperor Stote's murder.
+When Noh-Varr heads to the restroom, he finds Emperor Stote of the Zn'rx dying on the ground mentioning about a shapeshifter.
+The Skrull Subaltern Val-Korr accuses him of murder, causing Noh-Varr to act in self-defense.
+Super-Skrull brings up Noh-Varr's actions to the rest of the Galactic Council as Nova calls the Guardians of the Galaxy to investigate Stote's murder.